pombreda/lepl/doc-src/manual/examples.rst

    specialised configurations that you won't need in normal use.

-For anyone interested in absolute speed, the values above are milliseconds required per iterations on a Dual Core laptop (a Lenovo X60, a couple of years old), with sufficient memory to avoid paging.
+For anyone interested in absolute speed, the values above are milliseconds required per iteration on a Dual Core laptop (a Lenovo X60, a couple of years old), with sufficient memory to avoid paging.